batman14-s/batman14-s/README.md

 ### Hi there 👋

-- 🔭 I’m a recent garduate from IIT Mandi.
+- 🔭 I’m a recent graduate from IIT Mandi.
 - 🌱 My Interests are Machine Learning, Web Development, DSA
 - 📫 How to reach me: Email me at sweetyag142@gmail.com